Course Instructor: Dr Claire Kennan - firstname.lastname@example.org

 - Evaluate influences of medievalism and neo medievalism on our understanding of the Middle Ages.

-Experiential Learning Opportunities:
+Experiential and Active Learning Opportunities:

 Prerequisites and Exclusions: